 It is a powerful argument for illumination through fantasy.

-Labels: children's books, criticism, education, epistemology, literature, psychology, teaching, writing
+Labels: children's books, criticism, education, epistemology, literature, psychology, religion, teaching, writing